AlibabaCloudDocs/ecs/intl.en-US/Images/Alibaba Cloud Linux 2/Overview.md

 ## Update history

--   For the release notes of Alibaba Cloud Linux 2, see [Release notes of Alibaba Cloud Linux 2](/intl.en-US/Images/Alibaba Cloud Linux 2/Release notes of Alibaba Cloud Linux 2.md).
+-   For information about the release notes of Alibaba Cloud Linux 2, see [Release notes of Alibaba Cloud Linux 2](/intl.en-US/Images/Alibaba Cloud Linux 2/Release notes.md).
--   For the CVE updates of Alibaba Cloud Linux 2, see [Alibaba Cloud Linux 2.1903 Security Advisories](http://mirrors.aliyun.com/alinux/cve/alinux2.xml).
+-   For information about the CVE updates of Alibaba Cloud Linux 2, see [Alibaba Cloud Linux 2.1903 Security Advisories](http://mirrors.aliyun.com/alinux/cve/alinux2.xml).

 ## Technical support

 Alibaba Cloud provides the following technical support for Alibaba Cloud Linux 2:

 -   Five-year LTS is provided in the form of security updates and vulnerability fixes until the version lifecycle ends on March 31, 2024.
-You can obtain free LTS in the following ways:
+You can use one of the following methods to obtain free LTS:
     -   [submit a ticket](https://workorder-intl.console.aliyun.com/#/ticket/createIndex)
     -   [GitHub](https://alibaba.github.io/cloud-kernel/os.html?spm=5176.cnalinux.0.0.1f8323d1WpS5ZY&aly_as=32Di8ZOj)
 -   Images are updated every four months.
 Updates cover new features, security updates, and vulnerability fixes.